Contact Us Today (424) 372-3112

 Posted by Sam Israels | Nov 27, 2019

-Under California Penal Code 1203.3, a judge has the legal authority to terminate probation early, but it will only be granted If you can show the court “good cause” – meaning you have to show the court good reasons for early termination.
+Under California Penal Code 1203.3, a judge has the legal authority to terminate probation early, but it will only be granted if you can show the court “good cause”—that is, good reasons for early termination.

 If you are seeking an early termination of probation, call our Los Angeles criminal defense lawyers to review your situation as we could file a petition to the court.

-Once you are convicted of a crime, the court will normally order a certain period of probation – level of supervision – depending on the type of case – either a misdemeanor or felony.
+Once you are convicted of a crime, the court will normally order a certain period of probation—a level of supervision—depending on the type of case—either a misdemeanor or felony.

-For instance, if convicted of a felony crime, you will be under formal probation meaning you have to report every month to a probation officer.
+For instance, if convicted of a felony, you will be under formal probation, meaning you have to report to a probation officer every month.
 If convicted of a misdemeanor, there will be no such requirement.

 In situations where your case is a felony “wobbler,” the court might decide to reduce your case to a misdemeanor.
-It should be noted that before any judge will grant early termination of probation, you will have to already successfully completed the terms of your probation.
-This means paying all your fines, restitution, and completion of any classes that were ordered by the court.
+It should be noted that before any judge will grant early termination of probation, you will have to have already completed the terms of your probation.
+This means paying all your fines and restitution and completing any classes that the court ordered.

 Definition of PC 1203.5 Early Probation Termination